netsec-ethz/scion-tutorials/content/as_visualization/running_asviz.md

 # Setup and Run AS Visualizations

+## Introduction

+SCION-viz is a web-based visualization tool of the SCION topology.
+Connecting to a running infrastructure instance, it reads necessary information about the network topology.

 ## 1. Setup Local
 If you are using the ScionLab VM distribution you should skip this step.
 However, if you are installing the AS Visualization locally, you will need to clone a copy of the source.